Challenge of the Child Geniuses: May special

+November special

 Rounds two through four were split into two heats, with each heat played during each of the two hours of the specials.

-In round two, the 16 survivors from round one competed two at a time (eight in each hour) in a head-to-head test of knowledge.
-Host Clark asked a question.
-At any time the kids knew the correct answer, they could ring in.
-If they correctly answered the question, they scored a point.
-If they were not correct or failed to answer within two seconds after ringing in, their opponent scored the point.
-First to score three points advanced to the next round.
-The third point could not be earned by default; that is, if a player had two points and their opponent missed the question, then the other player would get to hear the entire question before answering.
-The other player left with a digital camera in addition to the computer.
+Round two ("Face-Off") was played similarly to the May special, with the 16 survivors from round one competed two at a time (eight in each hour).
+The required score to win was decreased to three points.
+The losing is player left with a digital camera in addition to the computer.

 In round three, the eight survivors from round two competed as a group (four in each hour).
 The kids were asked individual questions from categories randomly selected.
 Correct answers still earned a point.
-The first two challengers to reach three points advanced to the semifinals.
-The others left with a big screen television in addition to the digital camera and the computer.
+The first two challengers to reach three points advanced to the semi-finals.
+The others left with a big screen television, the digital camera and the computer.

-In the semifinal round, the four semifinalists (two in each hour) competed for the right to play in the finals.
-The kids were asked different questions from seven categories, each one randomly selected.
+In the semi-final round, the four semi-finalists (two in each hour) competed for the right to play in the finals.
+The kids were asked different questions from six categories, each one randomly selected.
 A correct answer still earned a point.
 An incorrect answer or no answer meant the opponent could steal the point by correctly answering that same question.
 The first to reach five points advanced to the finals.
-The other player left with a trip to Hawaii in addition to the big screen television, the digital camera and the computer.
-The losing semifinalists also received a trust fund valued at $25,000.
+The other player left with a $25,000 trust fund and a trip to Hawaii for four in addition to the big screen television, the digital camera and the computer.

-In the finals, the two winners from each hour squared off against each other for the championship.
-The kids were asked a series of questions posed by Clark.
-The difference was that correct answers scored nothing.
-The only way to score points was to correctly answer the question that their opponent missed.
-Doing so earned one point.
-The first to score five points off of opponents' missed questions won the top trust fund prize ($300,000 in the May special and $150,000 in the November special) in addition to the trip to Hawaii, the big screen television, the digital camera, the computer, and the title of "The Smartest Kid in America".
-The other finalist received a trust fund ($100,000 in the May special and $75,000 in the November special) in addition to the trip to Hawaii, the big screen television, the digital camera and the computer.
+In the finals, the two winners from each hour squared off against each other for the championship under the same rules from the May special.
+The first to score five points off of their opponent's missed questions won the top trust fund prize of $150,000 in addition to the trip to Hawaii, the big screen television, the digital camera, the computer, and the title of "The Smartest Kid in America".
+The other finalist received a $75,000 trust fund in addition to the trip to Hawaii, the big screen television, the digital camera and the computer.